Nick-Son/stock-market-api/README.md

 ![](/docs/screen.png)

-Displays upto date stock market data using the IEX Trading API.
+A simple React app that displays upto date stock market data using the IEX Trading API.